Andonome/judgement/areas.md

 - At each town, draw a road to the next town.
 - If you have more than 3 towns, go half-way along each road, and connect to half-way along the opposite road (2 towns along).
 - If you have a crossroads, place a Lonely Tavern.

-### Lonely Taverns

-These taverns exist on long stretches of road, far from any town, and charge high prices for a drink.
-They must live off traders passing through, and survive whatever the forest brings out.
-Normal people don't stay for long.
-Those who stay a while often have problems with the local law, as these places often make their own laws.
-Barkeeps punish any robbery close to the tavern harshly, but don't often care about what people do around the towns.

-Roll 1D6 to find the barkeep:

-1. A veteran of the Night Guard, with a hundred war-stories.
-Of course when he tells them, nobody can get a drink, so don't ask!
-1. Someone from one of the hidden oddities - perhaps a gnome, or someone descended from a nearby lost city.
-1. An outlander from so far away, nobody has ever heard of it.
-Every story he tells sounds made-up, but the strange accent shows he really does come from outside.
-1. A powerful mage who swore an oath never to use magic again.
-He won't say why.
-1. A collective - you stay as long as you like, earn your keep, then go when you please.
-Sometimes in the colder Seasons, the place just lies barren.
-1. A dwarf who records all he can.
-The patrons say he works as a spy for someone, but they disagree about whom.

 ## Hidden Oddities